-The provision of park and open space planning data and related technical assistance will continue throughout 2009.
+The provision of park and open space planning data and related technical assistance will continue throughout 2010.

-Work on an update of the Ozaukee County park and open space plan is expected to begin in the second half of 2009.
+Work on updates of the Ozaukee County and Kenosha County park and open space plans is expected to begin in early 2010 and mid-2010, respectively.